AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Access Modifiers.md

 ## Protected
 Protected members are similar to private members in that they are only interally accessable; however, protected members are also accessible to derived classes.
+If you don't know what inheritance is yet, feel free to ignore this keyword and stick with _public_ and _private_.

 ```C++
 /* Note: this code does not compile. */